arees88/ML_Azure_P3_Capstone/README.md

 ### Hyperdrive configuration

-I have used two versions of the Hyperdrive configuration, one is using the **SKLearn** class, and the other is using **ScriptRunConfig** class.
+I have used two versions of the Hyperdrive configuration, one is using the **SKLearn** class, and the other is using the **ScriptRunConfig** class.

 #### Version 1